 Key Takeaway: The proliferation of fintech has altered the competitive landscape in several markets, whereby traditional financial services providers have had to compete more intensely for market share.
 Buyers should leverage competition between operators, especially among smaller providers fighting for market share, to achieve favorable contract terms and pricing.

-Meanwhile, financial services providers will receive some relief from policy changes.
-President Trump recently signed into law the Economic Growth, Regulatory Relief and Consumer Protection Act, which deregulates the banking industry by amending key provisions of the 2010 Dodd-Frank Act.
+Meanwhile, financial services providers have received some relief from policy changes introduced in May 2018.
+President Trump signed into law the Economic Growth, Regulatory Relief and Consumer Protection Act, which deregulates the banking industry by amending key provisions of the 2010 Dodd-Frank Act.
 The law aims to eliminate regulatory hurdles and compliance costs for small banks and credit unions, boosting their profitability.
 Overall, providers’ high and rising profit margins will give them additional room to negotiate on service rates without fear of hurting their ability to operate.
 Buyers should capitalize on this fact, along with mounting competition between providers, to better their leverage in negotiations.